Analog-based ensembles to characterize turbulent dynamics from observed data: Experimental turbulent velocity and scale-invariant stochastic processes

-The r-fBm is a monofractal stationary stochastic process with Gaussian probability distribution.
+When $c_2=0$, the process $X_{\mathcal{H},c_2=0,\tau_K}(z)$ is a r-fBm, which is a monofractal stationary stochastic process with Gaussian probability distribution.
 The statistical properties of the r-fBm are fully defined by its Hurst exponent $\mathcal{H}=1/3$ and the structure of covariance correctly mimics the one of turbulent velocity~\cite{Chevillard2012}.
 However, r-fBm does not display intermittency and consequently the probability distributions of its increments remain Gaussian across scales \textit{i.e.} small scales do not present extreme events.

-The r-MRW is a multifractal stationary stochastic process with Gaussian probability distributions at large scales and heavy tailed probability distributions for scales in the inertial and dissipative domains.
-The statistics of r-MRW are prescribed by the log-normal multifractal model of turbulence~\cite{Chevillard2012} and so they are fully defined by its long-range dependence and intermittency parameters that we fix respectively to $c_1=1/3$ and $c_2=0.025$.
+When $c_2 > 0$, the process $X_{\mathcal{H},c_2,\tau_K}(z)$ is a r-MRW, which is a multifractal stationary stochastic process with Gaussian probability distributions at large scales and heavy tailed probability distributions for scales in the inertial and dissipative domains.
+The statistics of r-MRW are prescribed by the log-normal multifractal model of turbulence~\cite{Chevillard2012} and so they are fully defined by its Hurst exponent and intermittency parameters that we fix respectively to $\mathcal{H}=1/3$ and $c_2=0.025$.

+For both processes, the Kolmogorov and integral scales are respectively fixed to $T = 2350 dt$ and $\tau_K = 5 dt$ as for Modane.
+This implies a Reynolds number for these processes of $R_\lambda \sim 2500$.
+The used large scale regularization function $\psi_T$ is Gaussian.